Dakkers/boxley/INSTALL.md

 pip install boxley
 ```

 This will also install the Dropbox SDK, which is required.

-Then, you need to make a Dropbox app.
-See below ([Other things/Making a Dropbox app](#Making-a-Dropbox-app)) for instructions on how to do that.

-Lastly, you need to create a "secrets" file inside a Boxley directory.
-See below ([Other things/Creating-a-secrets-file](#Creating-a-secrets-file)) for instructions on that.

 Then, you should be able to run `boxley init`.
 See below for instructions on this.

 ## Method 2 (Installing From Source)